 - If you do hire a contractor, ensure beforehand that he has had experience cleaning mold.
-Professionals use state-of-the-art technology and equipment to remove the mold and foul odors.
-These days they use eco-friendly products to control mold outbreak.
+Professionals use state-of-the-art technology and equipment to remove mold and foul odors.
+These days they use eco-friendly products to control mold outbreaks.

 - You may suspect that your heating/ventilation/air conditioning (HVAC) system is contaminated.
 In this case, consult a professional.
 Do not run the system if you suspect it contains mold.
 The key to getting rid of a mold problem is proper ventilation and fresh air.
 Dehumidifiers and electric fans can help properly ventilate a home.